Holes In Money Tree Leaves? 3 Causes & Easy Fix!

 It is pretty easy to guess that something is nibbling on the leaves of your money tree, which is why you can see holes in them.
 And the most probable reason behind this is pest infestation.

-Pests are tiny organisms that feed on your plant, absorb nutrition from it to make a living out of that.
+Pests are tiny organisms that feed on your plant and absorb nutrition to make a living out of it.
 And in the process, make your plant weak.

 A problem such as stunted growth is a sign that your plant is not getting enough nutrition since the pests might be sucking the nutrition out of them.